AU-Master-Thesis/thesis/sections/3-methodology/study-4/simulation.typ

 ==== Viewport <s.m.s4.viewport>

 The viewport is where the action happens.
 This is what the user is represented with when the simulation tool is initially loaded.
 All visualisations described in the previous section #numref(<s.m.s4.visualisation>) are drawn in the viewport.
 Technically, the viewport is the user's eyes in the simulated environment, which happens through a camera in a 3D scene.
 The camera is a perspective camera, which is initially placed directly above the center of the environment, looking at it from a top-down perspective.
 The user can directly interact with the viewport, both through the keybindings, but also the mouse.
 The user can choose to stay in this top-down, pseudo-2D perspective, which gives a great overview, or switch the camera to orbital controls, which allows the user to rotate around the environment and zoom in and out.
-The viewport is shown in @f.m.simulation-tool-viewport.
+The #panel.viewport is shown in @f.m.simulation-tool.
 Through the viewport, the user gets a live update of the #acr("GBP") mathematical simulation happening under the surface.

-#figure(
-  std-block(todo[screenshot of viewport]),
-  caption: [The viewport in the simulation tool.], )<f.m.simulation-tool-viewport>

 Additionally to providing a visual representation of the underlying mathematics, the user can use the interface to extract information.
 Most objects in the viewport are clickable, and when clicked, relevant information and measurements are printed out into the console.
 This is both a useful tool for rapid development and debugging, but also to aid in understanding the computations and theory in the background.

-#todo[
-  Viewport provides
-  + Visualisation
-  + 2D and 3D interaction
-  + Inspect elements
-]

 ==== Export Formats <s.m.s4.export-formats>